• Skip to primary navigation

 Recumbent bikes vs upright bikes vs air bikes — they all have different benefits, and choosing the right one is important to ensure you get what you’re looking for out of your exercise bike.

 “Recumbent bikes allow people with mobility limitations or injuries to enjoy cycling, as they are reclined and take pressure off of the hips and back.
-Upright bikes are your typical stationary bikes, which are excellent for high-intensity exercise and tech-savvy cyclists who love to take fitness classes,” says Amanda Capritto, BarBend expert contributor a certified personal trainer.
+Upright bikes are your typical stationary bikes, which are excellent for high-intensity exercise and tech-savvy cyclists who love to take fitness classes,” says Amanda Capritto, BarBend expert contributor and certified personal trainer.
 “Air bikes differ from recumbent and upright bikes in that they engage the upper body, thus providing a full-body workout.”

 Footprint